 Since Paprika stores all of your recipes in their app, you can access them anytime, even offline.
 You can also easily search by recipe name, ingredient, or URL.
-The ingredient search is critical here because you may not know the name of a recipe or where it came, but you will likely know at least one ingredient.
+The ingredient search is critical here because you may not know the recipe’s name or where it came from, but you will likely know at least one ingredient.

 As for additional features, Paprika has them.
 And not just any innovation, but ones that are helpful and time-saving.
-You can add a recipe to your favorites and also to a calendar for a meal plan.
+You can add a recipe to your favorites and a calendar for a meal plan.
 There is a scale recipe button that will quickly double, triple, or half a recipe.
 This feature is one that I found myself using often.

-The best tool I have found on Paprika, besides the simple Recipe Importer, is the Shopping List.
-With one click, you can add the ingredients from a recipe to a master list.
-You can quickly scan them before adding and unselect those you already have in your pantry; this is a real timesaver.
+The shopping list is the best tool I have found on Paprika, besides the simple Recipe Importer.
+You can add the ingredients from a recipe to a master list with one click.
+You can quickly scan them before adding and unselecting those you already have in your pantry; this is a real timesaver.
 They have also added a smart list feature, so items are now combined.

-This app is not free, but in terms of paid digital cookbooks, it is reasonable.
+This app is not free, but it is reasonable in terms of paid digital cookbooks.
 The iPhone and iPad apps are $4.99, and the Windows/Mac apps are $19.99/$29.99, respectively.
 So, even though the apps sync between your devices, you need to purchase each one separately.
-You can get away with just having it on your iPhone if you wish to start that way, but it will take you a little longer to import recipes.
-Keep in mind that these are one-time fees, unlike a subscriber model other apps use that charges you per year.
+You can get away with just having it on your iPhone if you wish to start that way, but it will take longer to import recipes.
+Remember that these are one-time fees, unlike a subscriber model other apps use that charges you per year.

 After using these various online recipe organizers, I understand the value of a dedicated recipe manager to create a digital cookbook.
 Recipes are stored and ready to go when you are, and the extra features are handy.

 If you are looking for the best online recipe organizers for the long haul, Paprika is a robust and easy-to-use recipe manager.
 It is worth every penny.